Courseiva

 Why this answer

-Option B is correct because it uses a bounded blocking queue to decouple I/O (reading lines from the CSV) from CPU-bound processing, preventing the main thread from being blocked while also avoiding memory exhaustion.
+It uses a bounded blocking queue to decouple I/O (reading lines from the CSV) from CPU-bound processing, preventing the main thread from being blocked while also avoiding memory exhaustion.
 The bounded queue acts as a back-pressure mechanism, ensuring that the limited 512 MB heap is not overwhelmed by the 500 MB file.
 Processing rows via a thread pool allows parallel CPU-bound work without blocking the reading thread.

 Exam trap

-The trap here is that candidates often assume memory-mapped files (FileChannel) are always efficient for large files, but they ignore the memory constraint and the need to keep the main thread responsive; Cisco tests whether you understand that bounded queues and separate threads are required for back-pressure and non-blocking processing in constrained environments.
+The trap here is that candidates often assume memory-mapped files (FileChannel) are always efficient for large files, but they ignore the memory constraint and the need to keep the main thread responsive; Oracle tests whether you understand that bounded queues and separate threads are required for back-pressure and non-blocking processing in constrained environments.

 How to eliminate wrong answers